Skip to content

 Not that that small matter deterred its ambitious owners, who shared a singular vision: to create a simultaneously high-performance, healthy family home.
 Painstakingly retrofitted to near PassivHaus level, behind Esmond Road’s redbrick exterior recent interventions have created an ecologically sound environment that ticks the wellbeing box.

 The project hinged on making the house as airtight as possible.
-The concept, planning and detailed design was undertaken by architects Cousins & Cousins, with Adie Perkins of architectural practice APA Studio then stepping in.
+The concept, planning and detailed design was undertaken by architects Cousins & Cousins, with Adie Perkins of architectural practice APA Studio then stepping in as the delivery architect.
 This was never going to be an easy feat in a draughty Victorian home.
 For context it’s not uncommon for a period property to experience around 15 air changes an hour.
 At Esmond Road, that figure has been dramatically reduced to just over two air changes an hour.

 The fabric first approach was a huge consideration.
 Starting with the external masonry, old cement pointing was replaced with lime mortar to get the building breathing properly.
 Meanwhile old concrete parapets and covings were replaced with new Portland stone and lime render.
 The house was then stripped back to the brickwork and all walls were parged with a coat of breathable lime plaster ready for the hemp flax and wood fibre insulation.